East Sheen: Etymology

 The earliest recorded use of the name is c.
 950 as Sceon and means shed or shelters.
 The area was designated separately from Sheen (an earlier name for Richmond) from the 13th century, as the southern manor of Mortlake.

 Local politics

 East Sheen is in the Richmond Park constituency.
 The Member of Parliament is Sarah Olney of the Liberal Democrats.

 Every four years, residents elect three councillors to Richmond upon Thames Council.
 East Sheen was traditionally a safe Conservative ward, but in the 2022 elections three Liberal Democrats were elected.

+East Sheen Ward borders the railway at Mortlake station, and includes a large slice of Richmond Park, extending south to Robin Hood Gate by the A3 road.

 History

 Manor and hamlet status

 East Sheen was a hamlet in the parish of Mortlake:

 Earliest references specifically to the present area of land, rather than references to parts of Mortlake, emerge in the 13th century, generally under its early name of Westhall.
 Originally one carucate, it was sold in 1473 by Michael Gaynsford and Margaret his wife in the right of Margaret to William Welbeck, citizen and haberdasher, of London.
 The Welbecks held it until selling in 1587.
 Later owners of what remained, the Whitfields, Juxons and Taylors were equally not titled, as with Mortlake's manorial owners, nor had an above average size or lavish manor house.